tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

 * Calculating a `95%` confidence interval of potential cumulative portfolio returns as well as potential investment performance showcases the range of cumulative portfolio returns and investment results that have a `95%` likelihood of occurring.

   ![portfolio-confidence-interval](Images/portfolio-confidence-interval.png)

+### 20. Instructor Do: Structured Office Hours (30 mins)

+Please use the entire office hours time to review questions with the students.

+Suggested Format:

+* Ask students for specific activities to revisit.

+* Revisit key activities for the homework.

+* Allow students to start the homework with extra TA support.

+Take your time on these questions!
+This is a great time to reinforce concepts and address misunderstandings.

+### End Class

 ---